devversion/safevalues/src/README.md

 sufficient to ensure its safety as many domains have certain paths that implement open-redirects to arbitrary URLs.

-To ensure the safety of script URLs, we ensure that the developper knows the full origin (either by fully specifying it or by using the current origin implicitly with a path absolute url) as well as the path (no relative URLs are allowed & all interpolations are passed to `encodeURIComponent`)
+To ensure the safety of script URLs, we ensure that the developer knows the full origin (either by fully specifying it or by using the current origin implicitly with a path absolute url) as well as the path (no relative URLs are allowed & all interpolations are passed to `encodeURIComponent`)

 Note: this type aliases the [TrustedScriptURL](https://developer.mozilla.org/en-US/docs/Web/API/TrustedScriptURL)